Friday, February 10, 2012

 Bring sunscreen with a bug/mosquito repellent.
 Some days you will be in the sun ALL day.
 It is hot.
 Sunscreen is a must!
 Having a small towel can be handy on days you are doing projects.
 Wiping your eyes with gloves is a pain.

 I carried homeopathic motion sickness pills with me ALL the time.
-I get sick easily (like when I am driving) I don't like how Dramamine makes me feel so I tried this:
+I get sick easily (even when I am driving) I don't like how Dramamine makes me feel so I tried this:

 Hyland's Natural Relief Motion Sickness Tablets